SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 The paper is structured as follows: Section II reviews related work on glaucoma image segmentation, showing the gap in existing enhancement methods.
 Section III describes the proposed methodology, including details about the dataset, network architectures, loss functions, training strategy, and evaluation metrics.
 Section IV presents experimental results comparing different approaches.
 Finally, Section V discusses the findings and concludes the paper with future work suggestions.

+/*
+This design allows us to isolate the contributions of preprocessing-based vs. architecture-based multi-scale feature learning.

+This study investigates whether task-specific architectural improvements or learned preprocessing enhancements are more effective for optic disc and cup segmentation.
+Therefore, we compare five approaches:

++ Standard UNet baseline
++ CLAHE preprocessing + UNet
++ Learned standard enhancer + UNet
++ Learned atrous (ASPP-based) enhancer + UNet
++ ASPP-UNet with architectural multi-scale integration */

 = Related Work
 == Glaucoma Image Segmentation
 // Which models used for OD/OC Segmentation?